 An art easel is a great addition to any toddler’s playroom to help unleash their creativity.
 Most easels have multiple surfaces to keep one or multiple kids busy, and trays to hold all the important accessories.
 But which is the best easel for toddlers?

-There are many easels out there, but based on price, features and real parent reviews, I chose the Step2 Easel For Two with Bonus Magnetic Letters/Numbers as the best easel for toddlers on the market.
+There are many easels out there, but based on price, features, and real parent reviews, we chose the Hape All-in-One Wooden Kid’s Art Easel as the best easel for toddlers on the market.

 Features and benefits: